DennyScott/Blog-Posts/drafts/delgatesAndEvents.md

 ```

 ##Void Delegates and Events
-Okay well thats a start, but this PickUpObject script is still very coupled with the Player class, and contextually it doesn't make sense.
+Okay well thats a start, but our PickUpObject script is still very coupled with the Player class, and contextually it doesn't make sense.
 If this script is simply to just to pick up objects, why does it adjust an attribute in the Player class?
-Now one class will generally always be coupled in some manner, unless you use something more complicated like a Pub-Sub adapter to manager messages, and it seems that our player class is acting as more of a manager here, so it will be the one that we will load with the coupling logic.
+Now one class will generally always be coupled in some manner, unless you use something more complicated like a Pub-Sub adapter to manage messages, and it seems that our player class is acting as more of a manager here, so it will be the one that we will load with the coupling logic.

 When constructing these scripts, I tend to want scripts such as PickUpObject to be "Plug and Play" on any object I drop it on, meaning I don't have to code whole aspects again.
 This is going to be a building process, so let's re-factor this code and add some simple void delegates and events.

 ``` C#
 public class PickUpObject() {